 What Does A Christmas Prayers Blessings Sound Like?

-A Christmas dinner prayer can look and feel however you want it too, of course.
-You don’t have to use any of these if they don’t feel right to you.
+A Christmas prayer can look and feel however you want it too, of course.
+You don’t have to use any of these options if they don’t feel like they are right for you.
 Take your own temperature.

 Christmas Dinner Prayers For Children